AMReX-Combustion/PeleC/Docs/sphinx_doc/EB.rst

 .. figure:: EB_F.png
    :alt: EB Cell
-   :width: 100
+   :width: 200

-   Embedded boundary represenatation of geometry
+   Embedded boundary representation of geometry

 .. _EB_A:

 .. figure:: EB_AVfrac.png
    :alt: EB Cell
-   :width: 100
+   :width: 200

-   Embedded boundary represenatation of geometry
+   Embedded boundary representation of geometry

 The geometry components in AMReX are used in PeleC to implement a time-explicit integrator based on the method-of-lines.
 For the advection and diffusion components of the PeleC time integrator, the time rate of change of the conserved fields, S, in cell :math:`l` can be written as